herrera-ignacio/cybersecurity-handbook/docusaurus/docs/concepts/ioc/README.md

-# IOC: Indicator of Compromise
+# IOC: Indicator of compromise

 Pieces of __forensic data__, such as data found in system log entries or files, that __identify potentially malicious activity__ on a system or network.